spdk/spdk/examples/blob/cli/README.md

 You startup shell mode by using the -S command.
 At that point you will get a "blob>" prompt where you can enter any of the commands, including -h, to execute them.
-You can stil enter just one at a time but the initial startup time for the application will not get in the way between commands anymore so it is much more usable.
+You can still enter just one at a time but the initial startup time for the application will not get in the way between commands anymore so it is much more usable.